Oxide: The Essence of Rust: Related Work

 \subsection{Practical Substructural Programming}

 As a practical programming language with substructural typing, Rust does not exist in a vacuum.
 There have been numerous efforts in the programming languages community to produce languages that rely on substructurality.
-Though different in their design from Rust, these languages sit in the same sort of design space, finding some balance of usability and expressivity.
+Though different in their design from Rust, these languages sit in the same broader design space, finding a balance between usability and expressivity.

-\paragraph{Mezzo} \citeN{pottier13:mezzo} developed Mezzo, an ML-family language with a static discipline of duplicable and affine permissions to control aliasing and ownership.
+\citet{pottier13:mezzo} developed Mezzo, an ML-family language with a static discipline of duplicable and affine permissions to control aliasing and ownership.
 Similar to Rust, Mezzo is able to have types refer directly to values, rather than always requiring indirection as in work on ownership types~\cite{noble98:ownership,clarke98:ownership-types}.
 However, unlike Rust, Mezzo uses a permissions system that works as a sort of type-system formulation of separation logic~\cite{reynolds02:seplogic}.
 By contrast, Rust relies on a borrow checking analysis to ensure that its guarantees about aliasing and ownership are maintained.
-In \lang, we formalized this analysis with a judgment to determine if it is safe to use a place uniquely or sharedly in a given context.
+In \lang, we formalized this analysis as the ownership safety judgment which determines if it is safe to use a place uniquely or sharedly in a given context.

-\paragraph{Alms} \citeN{tov11:alms} developed Alms as an effort to make affine types \emph{practical} for programming.
-Unlike Rust, Alms more closely follows the ML tradition, and relies on an interesting module system to design resource-aware abstractions.
-Within Alms module signatures, the programmer can annotate abstract types with kinds that denote whether or not they should be affine.
-They use abstract affine types in modules to build explicit capabilities into the function signatures within the module which enforce correct use.
-By contrast, in Rust, everything is affine and unrestricted types are approximated through the use of the \rusti{Copy} trait.
-Additionally, Tov and Pucella presented a core calculus $^a\lambda_{ms}$ that formalized the essence of Alms.
-We view this effort as analogous to our effort to develop \lang as a formalization of core Rust.

-\paragraph{Resource Polymorphism for OCaml} \citeN{munch-maccagnoni18:resource-poly} has recently proposed a backwards-compatible model of resource management for OCaml.
-Though not yet a part of OCaml, the proposal is promising and aims to integrate ideas from Rust and C++ (like ownership and so-called ``resource acquisition is initialization''~\cite{stroustrup94:raii}) with a garbage-collected runtime system for a functional language.
-Similar to our efforts in understanding Rust, they note the relationship that Baker's work on Linear Lisp~\cite{baker94:linear-stacks, baker94:anchored-ptrs, baker95:linear-variables} has to modern efforts for practical substructural programming.
-As Munch-Maccagnoni note themselves, there is much to be learned from Rust in these kinds of efforts, and we hope that \lang provides a stronger footing for doing so.
+\citet{munch-maccagnoni18:resource-poly} has recently proposed a backwards-compatible model of resource management for OCaml.
+Though not yet a part of OCaml, the proposal is promising and aims to integrate ideas from Rust and C++ (like ownership and so-called ``resource acquisition is initialization''~\cite{stroustrup94:raii}) with a garbage-collected runtime system for a functional language. \citet{munch-maccagnoni18:resource-poly} argues that these efforts can learn from Rust, and we hope that \lang provides a strong footing to do so.